jombard/IntegraBluePropertiesWeb/content/landlords.md

 svg: 'M3 12l2-2m0 0l7-7 7 7M5 10v10a1 1 0 001 1h3m10-11l2 2m-2-2v10a1 1 0 01-1 1h-3m-6 0a1 1 0 001-1v-4a1 1 0 011-1h2a1 1 0 011 1v4a1 1 0 001 1m-6 0h6'
 ---

-### Rent to Rent
+### Guaranteed Rent

-also known as guaranteed rent
+Do you want a monthly income without having the responsibility of running your property?

-Do you want a monthly income without having to do anything?
-Well we can help manage the leasing of your property so you can sit back and enjoy the better things in life.
+Well, we can help manage the leasing of your property so you can sit back and enjoy the better things in life.

-You will no longer need to worry about:
+**You will no longer need to worry about:**
 - Dealing with agents
 - Dealing with tenants
 - Advertising